peeyman/Naive-Bayes-Text-Classification/README.md

 # <center>Naive Bayes Text Classification</center>

 <p align='justify'>This notebook is a both theoretical and practical review of Naive Bayes classifier.
-To make theoretical part more understandable it is supported by an example.
+To make theoretical part more understandable, it is supported by an example.
 The application which Naive Bayes classifier applied upon in this notebook is text classification, more specifically "sentiment analysis".</p>

 ## Data